 Ignite the Sun is epic or high fantasy (meaning it comes with a map), but is approachable enough for non-fantasy readers, too.
 Originally drafted during the author’s first experiences with anxiety and depression, mental illness themes are subtly woven through the book, and it may therefore appeal to readers who have suffered from similar experiences.

 Considered “clean,” and rated PH High Plus by the Junior Library Guild, Ignite the Sun is suitable for younger readers as well as older teens.
-It is a Junior Library Guild Gold Selection, and is similar in style to traditional, lyrical fantasy by authors such as Robin McKinley, Margaret Rogerson, Juliet Marillier, and Rebecca Ross.
+It was an Oklahoma Children’s and YA Indie Bestseller, and is similar in style to traditional, lyrical fantasy by authors such as Robin McKinley, Margaret Rogerson, Juliet Marillier, and Rebecca Ross.
 Here is a list of books you might enjoy if you liked Ignite the Sun.

 Praise for Ignite the Sun